Explorations among the rural villages of Capitanata

 Photo essay by Aldo Amoretti

-On one side, traveling along the solitary roads that surround Foggia, you come across the centers of Segezia, Giardinetto, Incoronata, Mezzanone, Cervaro which, now inhabited by only a few souls, continue to dot the plain speaking to each other from a distance with the civic towers and bell towers.
+Traveling along the solitary roads that surround Foggia, you come across the centers of Segezia, Giardinetto, Incoronata, Mezzanone, Cervaro which, now inhabited by only a few souls, continue to dot the plain speaking to each other from a distance with the civic towers and bell towers.

-All around, boundless, the Tavoliere countryside extends: an immense plain that lets everything be seen up to the horizon and that equally hides everything in its infinite distances.
+All around, boundless, the Tavoliere countryside extends: an immense plain that lets everything be seen up to the horizon, and that equally hides everything in its infinite distances.

 There are many unresolved contradictions condensed in these places.
-There are many anxieties that inhabitthis landscape in which the monumental and the vernacular, the formless and the sublime coexist like different souls in a single body.
+There are many anxieties that inhabit this landscape in which the monumental and the vernacular, the formless and the sublime coexist like different souls in a single body.
 At the same time, however, they are hidden behind the opaque veil of provincial anonymity, behind the silent ordinariness that distinguishes these humble countrysides placed outside the spotlight of contemporary.

 Giuseppe Tupputi